icapps/android_gradle_build/README.md

 By adding the correct `lintVariant`, `unitTestVariant` ,`deviceTestVariant` you will be sure the correct variant is used in every check/test.
 This will be **required** from the moment you use product flavors, flavor dimensions

     pr {
-        lintVariant = "your-lint-variant"                   //This build variant will be used for the lint check in your pr build.
-Default: ("release" if exists, otherwise the first debuggable build type) unitTestVariant = "your-unit-test-variant"          //This build variant will be used for the unit testing in your pr build.
+        lintVariant = "your-variant-for-lint-check"         //This build variant will be used for the lint check in your pr build.
+Default: ("release" if exists, otherwise the first debuggable build type) unitTestVariant = "your-variant-for-unit-testing"   //This build variant will be used for the unit testing in your pr build.
 Default: ("release" if exists, otherwise the first debuggable build type)
     }

 _Full Setup_